Here are some basics on the Border Reiver Clan and Family of Carruthers.

 Here is the link to the achievements and successes of the the Society, from pre 2007 to December 2020.

 Where do we come from

-Progressively, Scottish surnames became vogue in the upper echelon of Scottish society, in the Scottish lowlands and borders in and around around the 12th century.
-This was heavily influenced by the Normans, who were invited into the country by David I, use of them.
-Those who owned the land initially became ‘of’ Carruthers mirroring such as ‘de’ Brus (Bruce) while those who worked or lived on it becoming known as ‘in’ Carruthers.
+Progressively, Scottish surnames became vogue in the upper echelon of Scottish society in the Scottish lowlands and borders in and around around the 12th century.
+This was heavily influenced by the Normans, who were invited into the country by David Iand given land and titles.
+Those who owned the land initially became ‘of’ or ‘de’ Carruthers mirroring such as ‘de’ Bruis (Bruce) while those who worked or lived on it becoming known as ‘in’ Carruthers.
 This progressed to simply being Carruthers as the surname became much more frequently used by lairds, tenants and workers alike to define who they were.